-Although CSA stands for Community Supported Agriculture, there are some consumers who would say it stands for “Cannot Stomach Another” . . . whatever veggie is in season that week.
-One of the goals of Cane Creek Asparagus & Company CSA is to convince the CSA Member who finds oneself with excess produce to consider CSA to mean “Consider Stashing Away!”
+Although CSA stands for Community Supported Agriculture, there are some who would say it stands for “Cannot Stomach Another”—whatever veggie is in season.
+While we attempt to offer a variety of vegetables in each box, one of our goals is to convince the CSA Member who has excess produce to regard CSA to mean “Consider Stashing Away!”

-While as we do not pack our farm share boxes with the intent of providing the average family with enough vegetables to “put up,” we do realize that some families will feel they are getting too much of a good thing.
-This delightful scenario provides two options: (1) giving excess produce away to friends and neighbors—and positively cementing relationships, or (2) stashing some of the excess whatever the veggie is into the freezer for use at another time!
+We pack our farm share boxes with the intent of providing the average family of four with vegetables.
+We do realize that some families will feel they are getting too much of a good thing.
+This delightful scenario provides two options: (1) giving excess produce away to friends and neighbors—and positively cementing relationships, or (2) stashing some of the excess whatever the veggie is into the freezer for later use!

-Fresh vegetables shipped in from elsewhere in the world deserve the reputation they have gained and commercially frozen foods have gotten a bad rap over the years.
+Fresh vegetables shipped in from around the world deserve the reputation they have gained and commercially frozen foods have gotten a bad rap over the years.
 So what is a vegetable connoisseur to do in the off season?
-We suggest those who insist they have never tasted fresher veggies than those they are getting in our farm shares would be well advised to consider stashing away some of the bountiful summer harvest for comparison.
-Properly prepared our vegetables will taste almost as good in the winter when taken from the freezer and much better than frozen food from the store!
+We suggest those who insist they have never tasted fresher veggies than those they are getting in our farm shares would be well advised to consider stashing away some of the bountiful summer harvest.
+When properly preserved, our vegetables from the freezer will bring a taste of summer to the winter table!

-In our household at Cane Creek Asparagus & Company CSA we have only found one (1) vegetable which we are unable to preserve—lettuce.
+We have only found one vegetable which we are unable to preserve—lettuce.
 We grow many lettuce varieties, but even our sturdy heirlooms types do not standup to preservation.
 OK, so that’s one thing which simply must be consumed in the spring.
 As for everything else, we trust you will check out our recipes for tips and suggestions on how to make the most of your CSA experience!

 ROASTED BELL PEPPERS